seanockert/AutoHotKey-Scripts/README.md

 AutoHotKey-Scripts
 ==================

 A collection of useful AutoHotKey scripts.
 AutoHotKey is a powerful scripting langage for Windows.
-Download it here first to run these AHK files: http://www.autohotkey.com/download/ There's tons of good scripts out there but these are some I use every day.
+Download it here first to run these AHK files: http://www.autohotkey.com/download.
+You can compile these into executables to be used anywhere without installing AutoHotKey (eg via a thumbdrive).
+There's tons of good scripts out there but these are some I use every day.
 You can combine them into one .ahk file to have them all run at once.

 ## ColorCursor ##